allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 // TODO - obrazek z architektura

 Integration with the Opbox gives us a lot of advantages.
-Very often, to change the content in the app and web, you don't need to change the code at all - all you need to do is change the content in the admin panel.
+Very often, to change the content in the app and web, you don’t need to change the code at all — all you need to do is change the content in the admin panel.

 Another huge advantage is that we have unified tracking between all platforms and can use the same tools for A/B testing that are used for the web.
 Previously code for A/B tests had to be written for each mobile platform separately in native code and then cleaned up after the finished experiment.
 Now, some experiments work out of the box since Opbox sends different data to MBox depending on the experiment variant the user falls into.
-Sometimes a little bit of code in the MBox backend is required to conduct an experiment, but it's not comparable to the amount of work A/B tests take when they're performed in the native code without MBox.
+Sometimes a little bit of code in the MBox backend is required to conduct an experiment, but it’s not comparable to the amount of work A/B tests take when they’re performed in the native code without MBox.

 ## Conclusions